-The 60,000 points all count towards the Companion Pass, getting you nicely on your way to the required 110,000 points if you earn the pass in 2019.
+The 40,000 points all count towards the Companion Pass, getting you nicely on your way to the required 110,000 points if you earn the pass in 2019.

 Unfortunately, there is no way of combining the signup bonus of the Southwest Plus Card with a mix of points from Rapid Rewards transfer partners to amass the required points for a companion pass.